blakeanneberg/NetworkPro/3_Network_Cabling_and_Hardware_Devices.md

 - Wavelength division multiplexing WDM: DEF joins several light wavelengths (colors) into a single strand of fiber by using different wavelengths of laser light

+## Fiber Optic
+- Cladding reflect the light to not leave the glass or plastic core
+- Fiber is expensive
+- Difficult to work with
+### Single Mode
+- Yellow
+- Small diameter 8-10.5 micros
+- light enters single path
+- Less affected by modal dispersion, longer
+- 10Gbps over 80 km
+- higher speed
+- precise connections
+- higher cost electronics

+### Multi Mode
+- orange or aqua
+- Aqua preforms better at higher speeds and longer distances.
+- larger diameter 50-100 microns in diameter
+- light might bounce in the side, modal dispersion, and longer the cable length the greater the distortion.
+- shorter distances
+- slower speeds
+- simpler connections
+- 100 mbps up to 2 km and 1000 mbps up to 1000 meters.
+10 Gbps up to 500 meters
+- lower cost electronics

+### Wavelength Division Multiplexing WDM
+- different color of light entering the fiber
+- allows for different directions of light for data, can multiplex 160 signals
+- Long haul and high speed, 16 tbps, uses single mode fiber

+### Connectors
+- ST connector: single mode and multi mode, keyed bayonet connector, set and twist
+- SC Connector: single mode and multi mode, push on and clip, set and click
+- lC connector: single mode and multi, lift and click
+- MTRJ connector: single mode and multi, send and receve in one fiber.
+- FC connector: only single mode

+### Polish rating
+- Physical contact or PC polishing, with slight curvature when the cable end is mated to the connector.
+- SPC Super physical contact and ultra physical contact Upc uses higher grades of polish
+- Angled physical contact APC has 8 degree cut, only use angle polished connectors which are always green

+### Simplex Duplex Patch
+- Simplex: only need one fiber cable to communicate, can transmit and receive over a single fiber.
+- Duplex = two strands with two connectors at each end
+- ST to LC and ST to SC and SC to LC are common conversions

+### Media converters
+- Single or multi mode fiber to copper ethernet
+- single or multi mode to coax
+- single mode fiber to multi mode fiber